 Oxbridge Academy's Aviation program has been a training ground for future pilots, with at least half a dozen graduates now flying professionally.
 This program also supports aeronautical engineers and other fields.

-Oxbridge students have an unprecedented opportunity to explore the aviation and aeronautics industries through elective courses and extra-curricular clubs.
-In addition, students use the full-motion Redbird MCX Flight Simulator under the guidance of a simulator instructor who is a licensed pilot.
-Access to the simulator allows students the opportunity to accumulate hours towards their pilot's license.
-With a nationwide decline in pilots, this program gives students the foundation in aviation they need to assess the industry as a career path, build their resumes, gain training hours, and improve confidence.
-We are one of the few high schools in the country chosen to implement the AOPA curriculum that enhances our course study.
-The aviation curriculum combines math, science, geography, government, and economics coursework; industry expert lecturers; and field trips.
-Click HERE to view our aviation courses on pages 29 and 30 of the Course Catalog.
+Using a full-motion Redbird MCX Flight Simulator under the guidance of an instructor who is also a certified flight instructor, students can accumulate hours towards their pilot's license.
+With a nationwide decline in pilots, this program gives students the foundation in aviation to assess the industry as a career path, build their resumes, gain training hours, and improve confidence.
+As one of the only high schools in the country chosen to implement the Aircraft Owners and Pilots Association (AOPA) curriculum, Oxbridge's aviation curriculum combines math, science, geography, government, and economics coursework, industry expert lecturers, and field trips.

 Cambridge Scholars is a rigorous two-week course offered to 15 qualified juniors each year to spend two weeks studying British history and literature at the prestigious Cambridge University in England.
 An Honors Seminar on British Literature prepares the participants for the experience.
 Launched in 2014 by Oxbridge English Department Chair John Klemme, select students participate in activities that enhance critical writing and thinking skills, build confidence, and better understand the world and global issues.